refractionPOINT/lce_doc/docs/features.md

 #### Detection & Response

-* Build Detection & Response rules that apply specifically to "external logs".
+* Build Detection & Response rules that apply specifically to artifacts.
-* Detect behaviors or IoCs from any log type or forensic type files ingested.
+* Detect behaviors or IoCs from any artifact type files ingested.

 #### IoC Searching

-* Indicators of Compromise (IoC) from "external logs" are extracted, indexed and searchable.
+* Indicators of Compromise (IoC) from artifacts are extracted, indexed and searchable.

 ## Management Features